 We may be required to devote management and financial resources in the defence or prosecution of any legal proceedings.
 Should any new developments arise, including a change in Indian laws or rulings against us by the appellate courts or tribunals, we may face losses and we may have to make further provisions in our financial statements, which could increase our expenses and our liabilities.
 Decisions in such proceedings, adverse to our interests, may have a material adverse effect on our business, cash flows, financial condition, and results of operations.
 Failure to successfully defend these or other claims, or if our current provisions prove to be inadequate, our business and results of operations could be adversely affected.
 Even if we are successful in defending such cases, we will be subject to legal and other costs relating to defending such litigation, and such costs could be substantial.
 In addition, we cannot assure you that similar proceedings will not be initiated in the future.
-Any adverse order or direction in these cases by the concerned authorities, even though not quantifiable, may have an adverse effect on our reputation, brand, business, results of operations and financial condition.
-For further details, please refer to "Outstanding Litigation and Other Material Developments" on page 256 of this Draft Prospectus.
+Any adverse effect on our reputation, brand, business, results of operations and financial condition.
+For further details, please refer to "Outstanding Litigation and Material Developments" on page 257 of this Prospectus.